-Individuals and partnerships must file an annual tax return by the end of September of the following tax year, while limited liability companies must file the tax return within nine (9) months of the end of the relevant tax period (usually matching the balance sheet date).
+Individuals and partnerships must file an annual tax return by the end of November of the following tax year, while limited liability companies must file the tax return within 11 months of the end of the relevant tax period (usually matching the balance sheet date).

-For IRAP purposes, an annual return has to be drawn up and submitted by the same deadline as the income return.
+For IRAP purposes, an annual return has to be drawn up and submitted by the same deadline as the IRES return.

-An annual Value Added Tax return relating to a calendar year must also be filed, before the end of September of the following tax year: it must contain the total of incoming and outgoing operations, tax due, deductions, payments made, tax due as settlement or difference as credit.
-The taxpayer must also send a VAT concise return each year (“Comunicazione annuale dati IVA”).
-Effective from the calendar year 2016, the VAT concise return will no longer be required but the annual VAT return will have to be filed by the end of February of the following year.
+An annual Value Added Tax return relating to a calendar year must also be filed, before the end of April of the following tax year: it must contain the total of incoming and outgoing operations, tax due, deductions, payments made, tax due as settlement or difference as credit.
 In general, settlement is effected on a monthly, quarterly or infra-yearly basis.
 Taxpayers who must make monthly payments must pay any amounts due by the 16th day of the month following the one to which the settlement relates or, in the case of quarterly settlement, by the 16th day of the second month following the end of the quarter.
 For the last yearly quarter, the payment deadline is 16th March.
 All credits will be deducted from the settlement in the following month or quarter.
 By 27th December, the taxpayer is asked to provide a payment on account as the last settlement of the year.

 It is possible to offset credits and debits relating to the same tax (traditional offsetting) or credits and debits deriving from different taxes and social security contributions (horizontal offsetting).

 Contact us for more information about tax obligations in Italy.